 He delivered the Ten Commandments, and he led the Israelites to the Promised Land.
 That’s only part of the story of Moses.

 He also struck a rock in anger, disobeying God.
 Unfortunately, due to his disobedience, he was not allowed to enter the Promised Land.
 Moses lost faith in God many times but it isn’t in Hebrews 11.
 Nope.

 David, the shepherd boy, was a man after God’s own heart.
-He was Saul’s servant, he conquered many nations as a great warrior, and one of the greatest kings of Israel who ever lived.
+He was Saul’s servant, he conquered many nations as a great warrior, and he was one of the greatest kings of Israel who ever lived.

-His sins were great, too.
+His sins were great too.
 He slept with another man’s wife (Bathsheba) in secret.
 David murdered Uriah to cover up his sin.

 Samson was a legendary warrior, judge, and leader.
-He was a man of great strength due to his hair.
-(Nazarene) He killed many Philistines at his death.
+He was a man of great strength due to his hair (Nazarene).
+He killed many Philistines at his death.